Frequently Asked Questions

 Common sense answers to some of the most common questions about cryonics.

 Cryonics is a technique intended to hopefully save lives and greatly extend lifespan.
-It involves cooling legally-dead people to liquid nitrogen temperature where physical decay essentially stops, in the hope that future technologically advanced scientific procedures will someday be able to revive them and restore them to youth and good health.
+It involves cooling legally-dead people to liquid nitrogen temperature where physical decay essentially stops, in the hope that future scientific procedures will someday revive them and restore them to youth and good health.
 A person held in such a state is said to be a "cryopreserved patient", because we do not regard the cryopreserved person as being inevitably "dead".

 We believe that revival is a real possibility because: